-God of the sea and rivers, creator of storms and floods, and the bringer of earthquakes and destruction, Poseidon was perhaps the most disruptive of all the ancient Greek gods, not only for mortals but also to Zeus' peaceful reign on Mount Olympus.
-Despite the above, the trident-bearing god was not always a negative force, and he did have a role as a protector, particularly to mariners, and as the patron of horses and horse breeding.
-To the Romans, he was known as Neptunus or Neptune.
+Poseidon was the Greek god of the sea and rivers, creator of storms and floods, and the bringer of earthquakes and destruction.
+He was perhaps the most disruptive of all the ancient gods but he was not always a negative force.
+He was a protector to mariners and, as a tamer of horses, the patron of that animal and horse breeding.
+To the Romans, he was known as Neptune.

 Origins & Family

 Cults to Poseidon date as far back as the late Bronze Age and the Mycenaean civilization (at its peak from the 15th to 12th century BCE), as attested by Linear B inscriptions found at Pylos in the Peloponnese and Knossos on Crete.
 Indeed, the god seems to have been one of the most important Mycenaean deities, perhaps no surprise given the culture's obvious seafaring skills.
 It may be that Poseidon was a mix of an indigenous but pre-Greek god with Potis, an Indo-European deity.
 Pylos, we know, had Poseidon as its main god with a priestess as the head of his cult.